What’s the EN15804?

 The revised version: EN15804 + A2

-On June 2019, the EN15804 was revised and accepted by the by the European Committee for Standardization (CEN).
+On June 2019, the EN15804 was revised and accepted by the European Committee for Standardization (CEN).

-Well- the revised version of the EN15804 makes the EPD’s more aligned with the European Commission’s ‘Product Environmental Footprint (PEF)’.
+Well- the revised version of the EN15804 makes the EPDs more aligned with the European Commission’s ‘Product Environmental Footprint (PEF)’.
 The PEF is a new methodology and standard, initiated by the EU, that will steer organizations to perform more reliable environmental measurements and aims at creating a level-playing field for all EU country members.
-Which also means that the construction sectors from all EU members need to become more aligned.
+This also means that the construction sectors of all EU members need to become more aligned.

 1. It now accounts for the benefits of end-of-life recycling:

-All construction products now have to declare the modules A1-A3, as well as C1-C4 and module D (as mentioned above).
+All construction products now have to declare modules A1-A3, as well as C1-C4, and module D (as mentioned above).
 These life stages were previously optional.
 The revised norm specifically states that only under very specific conditions it would still be possible to do a cradle-to-gate (A1-A3 only) EPD.
-However, for all other cases, the end -of-life (EoL) and the benefits of end-of-life recycling need to be included in the EPD’s.
+However, for all other cases, the end-of-life (EoL) and the benefits of end-of-life recycling need to be included in the EPDs.